slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Take responsibility
 - Show some empathy
 - Use “we” to show you’re on the same team
-- Bring options to the table: A high-value person always knows what they want before they come to the table.
+- Bring options to the table: an high-value person always knows what they want before they come to the table.
 They also understand that it’s much easier to negotiate down